 There’s no question we enjoyed what we picked, but one glass of wine chosen entirely at random after 14 hours of flying, a 30 minute cab ride, and 20 minutes of being surprisingly lost is likely not representative of the region’s best.

 First, a note about Tuscany.
 If you have been, you know how incredibly beautiful it is.
-We thought we fully appreciated the landscapes and the architecture after wandering around Florence and visiting both Pisa and Manarola the day before.
+We thought we fully appreciated the landscapes and the architecture after wandering around Florence and visiting both Pisa and Cinque Terre the day before.
 We were wrong about that.
-Tuscany’s beauty is multi-dimensional.
+The beauty of Tuscany is multi-dimensional.
 It’s the rolling green hills and beautiful trees.
 It’s the vineyards and olive groves that stretch as far as you can see.
 It’s the flowers that climb up the sides of stone houses and bloom under bright blue, sun soaked skies.
 It’s the winding dirt roads and the history and the tradition that forever makes this place unique from anywhere else you might visit.
 It makes you want to learn about it, embrace it, make it part of you.